 Are you tired of having to sweep the dust in your shop manually?
 If you consider the Shopfox W1666 2HP Dust Collector, this post will tell you what to expect.
 The W1666 dust collector features a 2 HP motor and an extra heavy-duty 12-inch steel impeller that moves 1,550 cubic feet of air every minute.

 It works for wood dust only, so if you own a woodwork shop, this may be your best addition to that room yet.
 It comes with a 2.5 micron felt upper filtration and a PE plastic lower collection bag.
 They both filter the air around your shop, and the plastic bag is for easy collection.
 That way, you can easily dispose of the collected dust.
 Don’t worry about placement.
 This dust collector was designed with portability in mind, so you may as well move it as much as you want.
 It’s a great tool for workers who use several different workspaces or want the freedom to move it around when working.

-It also has a safety switch and removable key to optimize safety especially in spaces where there are a lot of people.
+If you’re looking for an easy-to-use, portable dust collector, then the Shopfox W1166 2-HP dust collector is yours.
+It also has a safety switch and removable key to optimize safety, especially in spaces with many people.
 This makes this dust collector a wise choice for those who share workspaces.
-All in all, just know that this dust collector won’t ever disappoint you.
-If you’re looking for an easy to use, portable dust collector, then the Shopfox W1166 2-HP dust collector is the one for you.
+All in all, know that this dust collector won’t ever disappoint you.

 - Has air suction capacity of 800 CFM